Seven Things That Happen At Every Traditional Thai Wedding

 After the wedding day

-Once the wedding reception is over, there is only one thing left to do: to take your new wife to your marital bed that is covered with rose petals and rice.
+Once the wedding reception is over, there is only one thing with marrying a Thai girl left to do: to take your new Thai wife to your marital bed that is covered with rose petals and rice.
 Before you can enjoy your wedding night, you will find a familiar older couple in your honeymoon suite — the parents of your new wife or other close friends or relatives — who will teach you a quick lesson on marriage.
 As soon as the lesson is over, the guests will leave the room and allow you to be alone for the first time on your wedding day.

 If you have decided to marry a woman from Thailand, then you are probably no stranger to the fascinating Thai culture that can be witnessed throughout a Traditional Thai wedding.
 The experience of marrying your ideal woman in a Thai wedding traditional event will be an unforgettable one and you will cherish those dreams forever!